 designed to operate in the demanding conditions of the Baltic Sea and Arctic areas.

 Sustainable shipping solutions

-Our ecosmart LNG-powered 25,000 dwt vessels Viikki and Haaga are the demonstration how we are able to achieve significant emissions reductions per cargo ton meeting already today IMO’s -50% target for 2050.
-The use of LNG combined to numerous other energy saving measures results over 50% less CO2-emissions compared to previous vessel generation.
+Our eco-smart LNG-powered 25,000 dwt vessels Viikki and Haaga are the demonstration of how we are able to achieve significant emissions reductions per cargo ton meeting already today IMO’s -50% reduction target for 2050.
+The use of LNG combined with numerous other energy-saving measures results in over 50% less CO2 emissions compared to previous vessel generation.

-Our whole fleet is able to use Neste's co-processed marine fuel, which will reduce lifecycle GHG-emissions up to 80%.
+Our whole fleet is able to use Neste's co-processed marine fuel, which will reduce lifecycle GHG emissions by up to 80%.
 In addition to biodiesel, Viikki and Haaga are able to use liquefied biogas (LBG) as well.

-We also offer our customers possibility to introduce Virtual Arrival concept, which strives to optimise vessel’s speed during the passage and minimise the waiting time at the anchorage.
+We also offer our customers the possibility to introduce the Virtual Arrival concept, which strives to optimise the vessel’s speed during the passage and minimise the waiting time at the anchorage.

 All of ESL Shipping’s vessels are equipped with three to four cargo cranes to make them independent of the loading and unloading services offered at ports.
 Each vessel has grabs and most of them bobcat for trimming.
 These features make port visits faster and operations more efficient.